ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.

-A more general token series concept is described in Appendix B of {{I-D.tiloca-ace-workflow-and-params}}).
+The general token series concept is defined in {{I-D.ietf-ace-workflow-and-params}}.
 In this profile, a token series is characterized by the access tokens associated with an EDHOC session between C and RS, and identified by the session\_id of the EDHOC\_Information, see {{edhoc-parameters-object}}.
 All access tokens belonging to the same token series are associated with the same session\_id, which does not change throughout the series lifetime.

 AS assigns the session\_id to the EDHOC\_Information when issuing the first access token of a new series.
 When assigning the identifier, AS MUST ensure that it was not used in a previous series whose access tokens share the following properties with the access tokens of the new series: